 Rudy Giuliani: What Twitter claims has he made about election fraud?

-Rudy Giuliani made a number of accusations about voter fraud in this week’s hotly contested U.S. presidential election.
+Rudy Giuliani made a number of accusations about voter fraud in the weeks after the 2020 U.S. presidential election.
 On Twitter he wrote, “The Biden selection by the Crooked Media is based on unlawful votes in PA, Mich, GA, Wisc, Nevada et al. We will prove it all.”
-Twitter, however, has challenged the claim.
+Those claims later faced sustained legal and professional scrutiny.

 Fraud frantic